rclone/rclone/docs/content/commands/rclone_rcat.md

 size of the stream is different in length to the `--size` passed in then the transfer will likely fail.

-Note that the upload can also not be retried because the data is not kept around until the upload succeeds.
-If you need to transfer a lot of data, you're better off caching locally and then `rclone move` it to the destination.
+Note that the upload cannot be retried because the data is not stored.
+If the backend supports multipart uploading then individual chunks can be retried.
+If you need to transfer a lot of data, you may be better off caching it locally and then `rclone move` it to the destination which can use retries.

 ```
 rclone rcat remote:path [flags]